 None of God’s leaders chose to be leaders.
 Moses did not choose to be a leader.
 David did not choose to be King.
 Peter did not choose to be an apostle.
 None of God’s leaders choose to be leaders.

 If you cannot serve those over you, you also cannot serve those under you.
 You must not only learn to take instructions, but to please the one above you.
-Once you have learnt to please those above you, to do something extra for them, to make something really happen for them, you are beginning to come into the ball park, to minister to those below you.
+Once you have learned to please those above you, to do something extra for them, to make something really happen for them, you are beginning to come into the ball park, to minister to those below you.

 IV.
 Greatness Is Found In Obeying Orders